 If you decide to cook regular bacon on a rack, you’ll get a slightly chewier texture in the center (perfect if you’re someone who likes your bacon a little less crisp).

-Remember that both varieties of bacon will continue to crisp a bit as they cool.
-Drain the cooked bacon on a double layer of paper towels before serving.
+Remember that both varieties of bacon will continue to crisp as they cool.
+Immediately drain the cooked bacon on a double layer of paper towels before serving.

-If you increase the yield on the recipe and are baking more than one sheet at once, place them in the upper and lower thirds of the oven, rotating thee sheets halfway through.
+If you increase the yield on the recipe and are baking more than one sheet at once, place them in the upper and lower thirds of the oven, rotating the sheets halfway through.